|

 Eligibility

-High school juniors and seniors with strong interests in science and research are eligible to apply for the program.
+High school sophomores, juniors, and seniors with strong interests in science and research are eligible to apply for the program.
 No prior knowledge about the meeting topics is required.

 Overall Structure